 Next to the pool is the Siegfried and Roy Secret Garden and Aquarium, where you will see white tigers, white lions, bottlenose dolphins and more.
 If you have a dolphin-lover among you then try the experiences that include a meet-and-greet, paint with a dolphin, or a VIP experience.

-Kids love roller coasters?
+Kids love roller coasters and thrill rides?
 Take them to the Adventure Dome amusement park inside Circus Circus, where they can ride the Canyon Blaster at up to 55 mph or the El Loco with a 90 ft climb to 1.5 vertical G drop.
 There are bumper cars, a pirate ship, miniature golf, rock climbing, midway games, a VR room, and so much more for one price.

-Your kiddos have to be 54″ to ride The Big Apple Coaster at New York-New York.
+Your kiddos have to be 54″ to become qualified members of The Big Apple roller coaster at New York-New York.
 You’ll take to the air at 67mph on the world’s first coaster to feature a 180-degree “heartline” twist-and-dive maneuver and 203ft drop.
 Nope, we skipped this one!

-Head to the Linq Promenade where you can ride the Ferris wheel and (if you’re brave) take on the only zipline on The Strip.
+Head to the Linq Promenade where you can ride the High Roller Ferris Wheel and (if you’re brave) take on the only zipline on The Strip.
 The wheel is the world’s tallest “observation wheel” and each of the pods holds up to 40 people, with fantastic views day or night from the 550-ft top point.